The Latin word, from which the English word “desert” is derived, describes an area without people.

 The Sonoran Desert in Arizona is where the species can be found in the western United States.

-The ringtail will consume almost anything, from fruit to insects to reptiles to small animals, as is prudent when surviving in tough settings, and it is active at night to avoid the daytime light.
+The ringtail will consume almost anything, from fruit to insects to reptiles to small animals, as is prudent when surviving in tough settings.
+It is active at night to avoid the daytime light.

 If its meal contains enough moisture, it may live without water, although it prefers to be close to a body of water.